torrvision/siamfc-tf/README.md

 ```

 ## License

-This project is licensed under the ... license and it is free to use for Research purposes.
+This code can be freely used for personal, academic, or educational purposes.
-Please contact us for other use.
+Please contact us for commercial use.